codio/site/source/docs/teacher/classes/student-find-units.html.md

 At this point the unit will open up and they can start working.

+**Important**: If your students are not seeing the courses/modules you have added to your class, check that you have set your Organisation as the owner of the course/module when you published the course.
+See the section on Visibilty [here](/docs/tuts/publish/course-create/)

 ## Courses
 Students can also browse the **Courses** from the main Codio dashboard.
 They can browse modules and units and start a unit from there also even if they have not been added to a class or assigned a module from a class by a teacher.